lischilpp/octree-voxel-terrain-generator/README.md

 # Octree Voxel Terrain Generator

-A terrain generator using Unity3D and octree datastructure.
+A terrain generator using Unity3D and Octree datastructure.
 It offers an user-friendly UI interface to add different noise levels and block types.

 ## Screenshots